boazbk/tcs/lec_06a_universality.md

 > # {.remark title="Recursion in NAND<<" #recursion}
 One high level tool we can use in describing NAND<< programs is _recursion_.
+We can use the standard implementation of the [stack data structure](https://goo.gl/JweMj), which can be (and in fact is) used to implement recursion.
+A _stack_ is a data structure containing a sequence of elements, where we can "push"  elements into it and "pop" them from it in "first in last out" order.
-We can use the standard implementation of the _stack_ data structure.
-That is, we let   `stack` to be an array of integers `stack_0`, $\ldots$, `stack_`$\expr{k-1}$ and `stackpointer` will be the number $k$ of items in the stack.
+We can implement   `stack` by an array of integers `stack_0`, $\ldots$, `stack_`$\expr{k-1}$ and `stackpointer` will be the number $k$ of items in the stack.
 We implement `push(foo)` by doing `i := stackpointer` and `stack_i := foo` and `pop()` by letting `stackpointer := stackpointer - 1`.
 By encoding strings as integers, we can have allow strings in our stack as well.
+>
 Now we can implement recursion using the stack just as is done in most programming languages.
+The idea is that  a (recursive or non recursive) call to a function $F$ is implemented by pushing the arguments for $F$ into the stack.
+The code of $F$ will "pop" the arguments from the stack, perform the computation (which might involve making recursive or non recursive calls) and then "push" its return value into the stack.
+Because of the "first in last out" nature of a stack, we do not return control to the calling procedure until all the recursive calls are done.
+>
-First of all, we note that using loops and conditionals, we can implement "goto" statements in NAND<<.
+Specifically,  we note that using loops and conditionals, we can implement "goto" statements in NAND<<.
 Moreover, we can even implement "dynamic gotos", in the sense that we can set integer labels for certain lines of codes, and have a `goto foo` operation that moves execution to the line labeled by `foo`.
 Now, if we want to make a  call to a function $F$ with parameter `bar` then we will push into the stack the label of the next line and `bar`, and then make a `goto` to the code of $F$.
 That code will pop its parameter from the stack, do the computation of $F$, and when it needs to resume execution, will pop the label from the stack and `goto` there.
+>
+You can find  online a tutorial on how recursion is implemented via stack in your favorite programming language, whether it's [Python](http://interactivepython.org/runestone/static/pythonds/Recursion/StackFramesImplementingRecursion.html) , [JavaScript](https://javascript.info/recursion), or [Lisp/Scheme](https://mitpress.mit.edu/sicp/full-text/sicp/book/node110.html).

 ### Let's talk about abstractions.